ivanpan0626/AI-Anime-Recomender/README.md

 # Skills Utilized
 ### Backend (Flask)
-- API Endpoints: Developed RESTful API endpoints to handle client requests.
+- API Endpoints: Developed personal API endpoints to handle client requests.
 - Cookie Authentication (JWT): Implemented JWT for secure user authentication using cookies.
 - SQL Database: Managed user data using an SQL database.
 - Jupyter Notebook: Used for setting up dataframes, organizing CSV files, and developing algorithms.
 Functions were then imported into Flask.